eoeefosa/eoeefosa/README.md

 🌱 I am a Full Stack web developer using Vuejs, express both in typescript <br>
 🤔 Currently working on https://examwiz-render.onrender.com an AI powered webapp for past questions and interactive quiz. <br>
 💬 Ping me about Flutter React, Nextjs, fastapi, ExpressJs, Typescript, Javascript,  Mongodb, Python,<br>
-⚙️ I Mostly use the MEVN stack for web development but also a bit competent with the MERN stack

 <!-- ## Featured Projects